 • You will not be allowed to register at J. Sargeant Reynolds Community College or receive additional aid until you have made the repayment in full.

 The federal refund formula is rather confusing.
-If you need to withdraw from all of your classes, you are encouraged to speak to a financial aid representative in a Student Success Center before doing so for information on how it may affect your financial aid and your Academic Progress.
+If you need to withdraw from all of your classes, you are encouraged to speak to a financial aid representative in Enrollment Services before doing so for information on how it may affect your financial aid and your Academic Progress.